 As mentors for students, we understand that some of the information they share with us may be extremely personal.
 It is our promise to not share their personal information with any staff, mentors, or students.
-For more information please visit terms and conditions.

 Central Valley Scholars cares about our environment and we understand that the world is in dire need of environmental change.
 We made it our responsibility to make all the products used or given in our events to be either compostable or recyclable.